6 Books To Help You Learn Spanish

 When you’re in the process of learning a new language, foreign-language media can be a very useful tool.
 If you’re learning Spanish, immersing yourself in your new language by watching films, listening to music and podcasts, or reading books to learn Spanish is a great way to supplement your studies.

-Our team of linguistists compiled a list of the best learning resources, based on the language you’re studying and your level of proficiency.
+Our team of linguists compiled a list of the best learning resources, based on the language you’re studying and your level of proficiency.
 Here are six Spanish-language books they recommend to give beginner and intermediate students an extra boost.

-Celia, Lo Que Dice (Beginner)
+Celia, Lo Que Dice By Elena Fortún

 This collection of short stories is the first in a series written by Spanish author Elena Fortún.
 The stories are told from the perspective of a 7-year-old girl named Celia who lives with her family in Madrid.